 2. Identifying the Right Location for Your Business

 You could also hire a tenant representative as an additional option for the Commercial leasing process.
-They are able to present you with the options on the market in the areas and price ranges you desire.
+They can present you with the options on the market in the areas and price ranges you desire.
 You can then take a look at your top choices and decide which property best suits your company’s needs after touring them.

 3. Assessing Your Space Requirements and Budget